Today I’m sharing some easy apple crafts for toddlers and preschoolers that are perfect for learning about fruits or as

 This pom pom apple tree has been a super popular craft for us over the years and is a great way for toddlers to practice their fine motor skills, plus my toddler really enjoyed making it!

 I love Hands On As We Grow and this apple tree craft with it’s squishy apples looks like great fun, just grab the glue, scissors and paper and you’re ready to get started.

 No Time for Flashcards has got a great apple craft that uses coffee filters that would look great displayed in a window or how about stringing a few of these up on a garland?

-Hunt through the toybox to make this simple duplo stamped apple tree craft.
+For a fun way to create apples on your tree, hunt through the toybox for some Duplo to make this simple duplo stamped apple tree craft.

-Tearing paper is great for craft projects that can support fine motor skills and these torn paper apples are a great way to try out a different way to ‘color’ their apples.
+Tearing paper is great for kids activities that can support fine motor skills and this torn paper apple craft is a great way to try out a different way to ‘color’ their apples.
+Just grab your glue sticks and scrap paper and you’re ready to get started!

 Not a craft but as an extra activity you might like this apple themed writing tray that’s great for toddlers to practice their mark making with.

 More Crafts for Toddlers